apeli23/webcamtext/documentation.md

  ```
 In the code above, we refference a canvas using the useRef `processedVid` and draw in the image captured by the user using a draw image method.
 The image is then passed to tesseract where it is decoded, cleaned and assigned to the output variable using a use state hook.
 The function is async because it awaits the `stopCamHandler` function

+At this point, we will then pass the decoded text to cloudinary through an image containing all the texts the webcam has decoded
  ```
   const uploadVideo = async (base64) => {
     console.log("uploading to backend...");